Rosenstolz singer Anna R. recorded an album shortly before her death

-Rosenstolz singer Anna R., who died in March, is surprisingly releasing a solo album with ten new songs in September.
+Rosenstolz singer Anna R., who died in March, has unexpectedly released a solo album with ten new songs in September.
 The title of the album is "Courage to Love", as her manager Frank Wiedermann told the German Press Agency.
 This was first reported by "Bild" .

 According to Bild, it was not clear for a long time whether the songs recorded shortly before her death would ever reach the ears of her fans.
 After much deliberation, the decision was made.
 The album is to be released in September.